Skip to main content

 Ad hoc tags

-Ad hoc tags are tags created directly on an item, using Code Editor.
+Ad hoc tags are tags created directly on an item, using the Code Editor.
 These tags are visible in the Visual Editor but not available in the code file of the tags.aml file.
 They display with a dashed border to visually distinguish them from normal tags.

 Once you add metadata (color, description) to these tags, they will be auto-added to tags.aml and become a normal tag.